Welcome, first-year students!

 Ray Care, PhD - Program Director, Office of Career and Professional Development

-D'Anne Duncan, PhD - Assistant Dean for Diversity and Learner Success
+D'Anne Duncan, PhD - Assistant Dean for Learner Success